 Welcome to our self hosting for new bloggers post.
-This is aimed at the beginner who wants to know what hosting is, not knowledgeable bloggers.
+This is a post for those people whose eyes glaze over in fear at the thought of finding a Host and establishing a blog that is ‘self hosted’.
+My post is aimed at beginner WordPress bloggers.
 [Revised and Updated June 2018]

 - “A content management system (CMS) is a software application or set of related programs that are used to create and manage digital content” – TechTarget

 How is Self Hosting Different?

 If you want the more versatile option self-hosted WordPress is the way forward on your blogging journey.
 This helpful infographic summary explains the wordpress.org vs wordpress.com difference.
 Please read this as it explains each option very clearly and you will feel less intimidated.

 I will also tell you about our host Rochen.com.
 While you are free to choose any host you feel comfortable with, I want to show you my own Host.
 They are an example of what great service really means.